-In this section we will prove that as long as the board size $n \geq 6$, it is possible to play between any feasible pair of starting and ending holes.
-This will supply the missing half of the proof of Theorem 2.
-Table 3 lists the number of distinct feasible problems on each board.
+In this section we will prove that as long as the board size $n \ge 6$, it is possible to play between any feasible pair of starting and ending holes.
+This will supply the missing half of the proof of Theorem 2.2.
+Table 3 lists the number of distinct feasible problems on each board, the formula for general n is most easily derived using Burnside's Lemma.

 The proof is inductive on n, and the first step is to verify that all problems can be solved for n = 6, 7, or 8.
-This is non-trivial due to the large number of problems, particularly for n = 8 where there are 80 cases (see [17]).
+This is non-trivial due to the large number of problems, particularly for n = 8 where there are 80 cases.
 One useful trick is that if we have a solution from (x_s, y_s) to (x_f, y_f) , then by playing the jumps in the reverse order we obtain a solution from (x_f, y_f) to (x_s, y_s) .
 Many cases can also be covered by extending solutions on T_5 .